ArduCustom/arducustom.github.io/v/dev/ArduPlane/Parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The vehicle will climb this many m during the initial climb portion of the RTL\.
-During this time the roll will be limited to LEVEL\_ROLL\_LIMIT degrees\.
+During this time the roll will be limited to RTL\_LVL\_RLL\_LMT degrees\.

 +-----------+--------+--------+